ys7yoo/PiTutorial/README.md

     * But, unfortunately, the built-in WiFi has a serious compatibility issues with many WiFi APs.
 See [here](http://forums.rasplay.org/topic/196/공지-raspberrypi-model-3b-wifi-issue) more detail.
     * You have two solutions
         * Replace WiFI AP (which I did for rooms 326 and 413)
-        * Add another WiFi donble
+        * Add another WiFi dongle
     * In room 326, you can setup as follows to access the WiFi.

         **ADD** the following lines at the end of /etc/wpa_supplicant/wpa_supplicant.conf. (**DO NOT CHANGE THE FIRST THREE LINES!**)